aquasecurity/starboard/README.md

 or from pre-built binary releases.

 > The Starboard CLI is compatible with [kubectl][kubectl] and is intended as [kubectl plugin][kubectl-plugins],
 > but it's perfectly fine to run it as a stand-alone executable.
+If you rename the `starboard` executable to `kubectl-starboard` and if it's in your path, you can invoke it using `kubectl starboard` (as shown in the examples below).
+Alternatively, if you want to run as a stand-alone executable, simply call `starboard` in place of `kubectl starboard` in the examples below.

 ### From the Binary Releases